James Riley (writer)

 James Michael Riley (born May 9, 1977) is an American novelist, most famous for the fantasy series Story Thieves.
 His other works include the Half Upon a Time trilogy and the Revenge of Magic series.
-All thirteen of his novels have been published by Aladdin, an imprint owned by Simon & Schuster.
+Sixteen of his novels have been published by Aladdin, an imprint owned by Simon & Schuster.

 Early life

 James Riley was born in Connecticut on May 9, 1977.
 He majored in English at Georgetown University in Washington, D.C.
 Before becoming a writer, he considered a career as an attorney, worked as a travel editor, and worked at Disney.

 In 2014, he moved from Los Angeles, California, to Virginia.

 Writing career

-Half Upon a Time series
+Half Upon a Time trilogy

 James Riley's first published novel, Half Upon a Time, was released on September 7, 2010.
 It is a fantasy novel centered around a boy named Jack, the fictional son of the main character from the children's story Jack and the Beanstalk, and a girl named May who is from our nonfictional world.
 The novel incorporates plot points from various Brothers Grimm fairy tales, including Little Red Riding Hood, Sleeping Beauty, and Snow White.
-This is Riley's first story centered around the idea that the fictional and nonfictional worlds are connected, a common theme in his first eight novels.
+This is Riley's first story centered around the idea that the fictional and nonfictional worlds are connected, a common theme in his first eight novels and his last three.

 The two other books in the trilogy, Twice Upon a Time (published April 24, 2012) and Once Upon the End (published May 7, 2013), expand upon May and Jack's adventures as they seek to thwart the main antagonist, known as the Wicked Queen.

-Half Upon a Time was included on the 2014–2015 Sunshine State Young Readers Award Middle School Master List, was a Mark Twain Award Final Nominee, and was listed as a NCTE/CLA Notable Children's Book in the English Language Arts.
+Half Upon a Time was included on the 2014–2015 Sunshine State Young Readers Award Middle School Master List, was a Mark Twain Readers Award finalist, and was listed as a NCTE/CLA Notable Children's Book in the English Language Arts.
 Once Upon the End was included on the MSTA Reading Circle List.

+In 2022, He published a spinoff of Half Upon a Time called Once Upon Another Time.